 And while you’re on Corydon Avenue, take the time to enjoy the many other shops and restaurants.
 Just two doors down from Aschenti is Cocoabeans Bakeshop and Cafe where you will find some excellent offerings featuring chocolate.

 winnipeg is an emerging chocolate destination

-If you are visiting Manitoba and want to further explore the world of Winnipeg chocolate, pop over the bridge to Saint Boniface where you’ll find Chocolatier Constance Popp, or Sherbrook Street in the West Broadway neighbourhood where you’ll find Decadence Chocolates, Mordens’ Chocolate on Sargent Avenue and Purdys Chocolatier in St. Vital Shopping Centre.
-Each offers high quality handmade chocolates as well as a small selection of bean-to-bar single origin chocolate bars.
+If you are visiting Manitoba and want to further explore the world of Winnipeg chocolate, pop over the bridge to Saint Boniface where you’ll find Chocolatier Constance Popp, or Sherbrook Street in the West Broadway neighbourhood where you’ll find Decadence Chocolates, Mordens’ Chocolate on Sargent Avenue and Purdys Chocolatier in St. Vital Shopping Centre and Polo Park.
+Melt Chocolate Company is another great Winnipeg chocolatier, but doesn’t yet have a retail shop.
+You can read about them here.
+Each of these Winnipeg chocolate companies offers high quality handmade chocolates as well as a small selection of bean-to-bar single origin chocolate bars.
 It’s wonderful seeing Winnipeg and Manitoba forging forward to becoming a true destination for chocolate lovers.